rsokl/noggin/docs/source/how_to_log.rst

 ########################

-Noggin's core role in an experiment is to log your measurements and store them in an organized, accessible manner. :class:`~noggin.logger.LiveLogger` is responsible facilitating this.
+Noggin's core role in an experiment is to log your measurements and store them in an organized, accessible manner. :class:`~noggin.logger.LiveLogger` is responsible for facilitating this.
 This class is meant to serve as a drop-in replacement for :class:`~noggin.plotter.LivePlot`, and is useful for running experiments where you do not need a live visualization of your data.